Yiming992/Ultrasound_segmentation/README.md

 # Ultrasound segmentation
 Build a customized model that can identify nerve structures in a dataset of ultrasound images of the neck using convolutional neural network.
-Dataset can be found on [This site](https://www.kaggle.com/c/ultrasound-nerve-segmentation) Full analysis can be viewd in the ipynb file, including preprocess of raw image data
+Dataset can be found on [This site](https://www.kaggle.com/c/ultrasound-nerve-segmentation) and full analysis can be viewd in the ipynb file, including preprocess of raw image data

 ## Requirement
 #### Tensorflow 1.2